Applied Aquatic Biology

 On this course you can:

-- Research at our internationally-renowned marine station or carry out microbiological work at the University’s Field Centre for Environmental Technology at Petersfield Sewage Works
+- Research at our internationally-renowned Institute of Marine Sciences or carry out microbiological work at the University’s Field Centre for Environmental Technology at Petersfield Sewage Works

 - Rear coldwater species for restocking programmes or trial fish food at Sparsholt College’s National Aquatics Training Centre